 They may appear insignificant, but they can make a large difference to a child’s learning journey as they progress through swimming lessons!
 Most children who do not wear goggles close their eyes as they swim.
 This can lead to them becoming disorientated or preoccupied which makes them unable to focus on their stroke technique.
 We offer a great range of affordable youth goggles, ask Customer Service for assistance.

-Goggles are not a compulsory part of our program however we highly recommend children gaining experience both with and without goggles.
+Goggles are not a compulsory for Infant to Level 5 classes, however we highly recommend children gaining experience both with and without goggles.

 Do I have to be in the water with my child during the lesson?